segunda-feira, 17 de maio de 2010

 Kvaefjord cake and the Norwegian spirit

-Today is the most important day in the history of Norway, it is Norway's National Constitution Day.
-But May 17th is also the day to celebrate the birth of Norway as an independent and unified nation, not only the release of its first constitution.
-In May 17th 1814, after 432 years under Danish rule, the Norwegians were independent from Denmark and released their own Constitution.
+Today, 17th May, Norway celebrates its most important day in history, it is Norway's National Constitution Day.
+More than celebrate its constitution, the 17th May is also the day Norwegians celebrate the birth of Norway as an independent unified nation.
+In May 17th 1814, after 432 years under Danish rule, the Norwegians became independent from Denmark and were allowed to released their own Constitution.
 The independence didn't last very long though, before the end of 1814 the Norwegians were forced under Swedish rule and remained unified to Sweden for nearly 100 years.
-During those years, under Swedish rule, Norway lived a life similar to that of Scotland, had status of a country, the structure of a country, the constitution, but was not independent to act accordingly internationally or politically.
-Norway was ruled by the Swedish king, was not allowed to establish embassies or to trade independently and had no political influence in the international scene whatsoever.
+During those years, under Swedish rule, Norway lived a life similar to that of Scotland, had the status of a country, the structure of a country, the constitution, but was not independent to act accordingly internationally or politically.
+Norway was ruled by the Swedish king, was not allowed to establish embassies, neither trade independently and had no political influence in the international scene whatsoever.

 The Swedish king allowed Norway to keep its Constitution and the constitution was celebrated every May 17th as symbol of Norwegian independence and the birth of the nation.
 In June 7th 1905 Norway peacefully became independent from Sweden, crowned its own king and since then has followed the independent track.
 After more than 520 years of Danish and Swedish domination the Norwegians love and praise their independence as their greatest accomplishment and aim to remain this way.
 This need of independence certainly explains why Norwegians despise the European Union and wish to remain independent and it is exactly the independent spirit of the Norwegians that makes me love and admire them.